geomaedr/emanuelmooner/_portfolio/spielplatz-tools.md

 Mooner´s sense of sustainability alarmed him, when he saw, most children use plastic or one-time-use toys.
 For the heavy use on playgrounds, he sampled the classic aluminium shovel and turned it into a design object that is strong enough for many days of use.

-More Info via mail or want to join the newsletter? please use the mail below;

 ![y]({{ site.baseurl }}/uploads/2024/02/_spielplatz_toys_1500px/P1030229.jpg)

  ![y]({{ site.baseurl }}/uploads/2024/02/_spielplatz_toys_1500px/P1030231.jpg)